Make Her Feel Welcome with Chic Points

 I think their marketing just needs to be modified a bit.
 Although I wouldn’t want my kids (if any in the future) model at a young age, I don’t find the poses here to be in any way provocative.

-All I can say is parents will just have to be parents by telling their children that under-garments are meant to be worn under clothes, and it’s nobody’s business what one prefers to wear under their clothes. :Dposted about 2 years ago
+All I can say is parents will just have to be parents by telling their children that under-garments are meant to be worn under clothes, and it’s nobody’s business what one prefers to wear under their clothes. :Dposted over 4 years ago

 It’s pretty interesting to learn about this.
-I think that it’s not a good idea to be subjecting this to kids.posted about 2 years ago
+I think that it’s not a good idea to be subjecting this to kids.posted over 4 years ago

-The “lingerie” itself isn’t bad (though it’s disturbing they’re calling it lingerie!), but the styling and posing of the photos is the real problem.posted about 2 years ago
+The “lingerie” itself isn’t bad (though it’s disturbing they’re calling it lingerie!), but the styling and posing of the photos is the real problem.posted over 4 years ago

 Well that’s a really awkward idea.
 People need to stop sexualizing everything ever.
-Sex is great but a 4 year old really should be focused on learning how to say words properly and read rather than learning about lingerie and “lounge wear”.posted about 2 years ago
+Sex is great but a 4 year old really should be focused on learning how to say words properly and read rather than learning about lingerie and “lounge wear”.posted over 4 years ago